-At Refined Currency, we’re active on Twitter, Facebook and Instagram at present.
+At Refined Currency, we’re active on Twitter, Facebook, Snapchat and Pinterest at present.
 However, as we’ve grown our following we’re ready to take it a step further.
 There are so many ways to reach your audience, once again this will depend on your blog’s genre.
 Pinterest is a great tool for visuals and sharing content.
 If you plan on being vocal, you can always link YouTube or Snapchat as a useful social media tool for your blog business.

 Another way of targeting your audience is to implement a newsletter to your blog site.
 Once you have a following of at least 100 people minimum a newsletter is the best way for your audience to stay up to date with your blog.
 Useful sites you can access for newsletter creation is MailChimp, FreshMail or Mailer.
 You can manage your contacts through this, and create beautiful seamless newsletter designs to email your audience on a regular basis.

 Making money from your blog